Protecting Against SQL injection attacks

 Be very careful what error messages you display in your application, as they can provide an easy way for the SQL injector to obtain information about your database.

-Assume you show database error messages in your application, you are using MS SQL Server and you have a query like:
+Assume you show database error messages in your application, you're using Microsoft SQL Server and you have a query like:

 The SQL injector enters: